-Any large organization can achieve suc-T. A. J. Cunnings cess only to the extent that it has the understanding and loyal support of a well-informed and able staff.
-Everyone, whether in medical and nursing maintenance, housekeeping, laundry, administration, rehabilitation or preventive services, has an important share in accomplishing the sole purpose for which we all work - the prevention of tuberculosis, the care and treatment of the sick, and the restoration, re-establishment and re-employment of those who have had treatment in our hospitals and
+Any large organization can achieve suc-

+1. A. J. Cumings cess only to the extent that it has the understanding and loyal support of a well-informed and able staff.
+Everyone, whether in medical and nursing maintenance, housekeeping, laundry, administration, rehabilitation or preventive services, has an important share in accomplishing the sole purpose for which we all work - the prevention of tuberculosis, the care and treatment of the sick, and the restoration, re-establishment and re-employment of those who have had treatment in our hospitals and sanatoria.

-We hope that this monthly bulletin will find interested readers among all the five hundred members of our staff. their families, patients, and interested persons everywhere.
+We hope that this monthly bulletin will find interested readers among all the five hundred members of our staff, their families, patients, and interested persons everywhere.
 Your letters, or brief reports of interesting activities, will be welcome.

 Editor of the News Bulletin will be Mrs. Patricia Holting, who was recently appointed to our staff as Health Educator and Informational Writer.
 Mrs. Holting was a gold medalist when she graduated in Journalism at the University of Western Ontario.
-She has had successful experience as a newspaper reporter, as an editorial assistant for a large advertising agency, and as a writer in the Health Education Service of the Minnesota Tuberculosis Association.
-She will be glad to hear from you.
+She has had successful experience as a newspaper reporter, as an editorial assistant for a large advertising agency, and as a writer in the Haalth Education Service of the Minnesota Tuberculosis been cured of TB by inhaling the fumes of cowhouses.